hungtran84/adv-k8s/2-argocd/README.md

 kubectl create namespace argocd
 ```

-This will create a new namespace, argocd, where Argo CD services and application resources will live.
+This will create a new namespace, argocd, where ArgoCD services and application resources will live.

 > WARNING: The installation manifests include ClusterRoleBinding resources that reference argocd namespace.
-If you are installing Argo CD into a different namespace then make sure to update the namespace reference.
+If you are installing ArgoCD into a different namespace then make sure to update the namespace reference.

 ### Non-HA mode